Joseph Szilagyi, 65; service Wednesday

 Joseph “Joey” Ronald Szilagyi, 65, of Morehead City, passed away Friday, April 24, 2020, at the Service League of Greenville Inpatient Hospice.

-His graveside service is at 1 p.m.
-Wednesday at Gethsemane Memorial Park, officiated by Pastor John B. Thompson II.
+His graveside service is at 1 p.m. today at Gethsemane Memorial Park, officiated by Pastor John B. Thompson II.
 Friends are welcome to attend the service.
-However, in order to provide social distancing, we ask friends to remain in their cars, the service will be broadcasted through a sound system.
+However, in order to provide social distancing, we ask friends to remain in their cars.
+The service will be broadcast through a sound system.
 For those unable to attend, the family invites you to view the webcast of the service through Munden Funeral Home’s website which will be available following the service.
 Friends are also encouraged to leave words of comfort to the family through the website.

 Joey graduated from East Carolina University with a bachelor’s degree in criminal justice.
 He diligently served as the deputy warden for North Carolina Corrections.
 Joey was also the owner and founder of CollieHaven Kennels.
-He loved sports and was a major Carolina Tar Heels fan and Philadelphia Eagles.
+He loved sports and was a major Carolina Tar Heels and Philadelphia Eagles fan.
 His main interest, in his spare time, was spending time with his grandchildren, family and friends.

 He is survived by his daughters, Katie Barkley and husband Chris of Washington and LeAnn Wheeler of Roseboro; son, Richard Hardison and wife Amy of Roseboro; sisters, Debbie Ennis and husband Ronnie of Morehead City and Julie Santana and husband Robert of Havelock; brothers, Charles Coats of Arlington, Texas, and John Coats and wife Lisa of Osh Kosh, Wis.; grandchildren, Harrison, Caroline, Brianna, Leah, Caleb, Jordan and Abby; and former wife and longtime friend, Jeannie Newman of Roseboro.